tristantheguy/ai_assistant/README.md

 instance and the model explains the problem.
 The traceback and LLM response are appended to `error_report.txt` so you can review past failures.

+## Interactive commands

+The assistant window now includes a small text box.
+Type a prompt and press Enter to send it directly to the LLM.
+The reply appears in the floating window so you can interact with the assistant in real time without using your microphone.